cats-oss/fastlane-plugin-firebase_test_lab_android/README.md

     app_apk: "app-debug.apk",                                       # The path for your android app apk.
     # app_test_apk: "app-test.apk",                                 # The path for your android instrumentation test apk.
     # use_orchestrator: false,                                      # If you use orchestrator when set instrumentation test.
-    # use_beta_option: false,                                       # If you use beta option when set instrumentation test.
-    console_log_file_name: "fastlane/console_output.log",
     timeout: "3m",
     firebase_test_lab_results_bucket: "firebase_cats_test_bucket",  # If you want to naming bucket of GCS
     # firebase_test_lab_results_dir: "firebase_cats_test_dir",      # If you want to naming results of GCS.
 (Maybe don't need it.)